How allergies happen

 - paleness and floppiness (in young children)

 Anaphylaxis is a life-threatening allergic reaction and needs urgent medical attention.
-If your child is having an anaphylactic reaction, first lay her flat.
-Don’t let her stand or walk around.
-Next use an adrenaline auto-injector like EpiPen® if one is available.
+If your child is having an anaphylactic reaction, first lay your child flat or keep them sitting.
+Don’t let your child stand or walk around.
+Next use an adrenaline injector like EpiPen or Anapen if one is available.
 Then call an ambulance – phone 000.

 If you think your child might have allergies, getting a proper assessment is important.

-- Skin-prick test: your child’s skin is pricked with a special device that looks a bit like a toothpick and that contains a drop of a specific allergen.
-If a hive comes up where your child’s skin has been pricked, your child probably has an allergy.
+- Skin-prick test: your child’s skin is pricked with a special device that looks a bit like a toothpick and contains a drop of a specific allergen.
+If a hive comes up where your child’s skin has been pricked, your child might have an allergy.

-You might hear about tests like IgG food antibody testing, Vega testing and hair analysis.
-These tests haven’t been scientifically proven as allergy tests.
-Tests and treatments that are backed up by science are most likely to work, be worth your time, money and energy, and be safe for your child.
+You might hear about IgG food antibody testing, Vega testing, cytotoxic testing, Alcat testing, pulse testing, iridology, kinesiology, VoiceBio analysis and stool or hair analyses.
+These tests aren’t scientifically proven as allergy tests.
+Tests that are backed up by science are most likely to work, be safe for your child, and be worth your time, money and energy.

 Treatment for mild to moderate allergic reactions